 Call Me By Your Name

-Director Luca Guadagnino (I Am Love, A Bigger Splash) returns to lush Italian countryside with Call Me By Your Name, based on André Aciman's acclaimed novel.
-Set in 1987, Timothée Chalamet stars as Elio, a prodgiously talented 17 year old who spends holidays with his parents in a village in Northern Italy.
-Each summer, his academic father (Michael Stuhlbarg – The Shape of Water) invites a graduate student to live with the family for six weeks, and this year it’s the turn of Oliver (Armie Hammer), an American who breezes into town with louche confidence.
-As the season progresses, a relationship builds between Elio and Oliver.
-From tentative glances to lust-filled nighttime escapes, you won’t see a better romance this year.
+Visionary director Luca Guadagnino (I Am Love, A Bigger Splash) returns to the lush Italian countryside with Call Me By Your Name, based on André Aciman's acclaimed novel.
+Set in 1987, the film follows precocious 17-year-old Elio (Timothée Chalamet) who spends holidays with his parents in Northern Italian village.
+Each summer his academic father (Michael Stuhlbarg) invites a graduate student to live with the family for six weeks and this year the visitor is dashingly confident Oliver (Armie Hammer).
+As the season progresses, the relationship between Elio and Oliver builds from tentative glances to lust-filled nighttime escapades in this sumptuous tale of first romance.

 This film aches with beauty.
 From the jaw-dropping Italian villa setting to the extended summer lunch sequences, from the dance floor of the local disco to the Adonis-like bone structure of its two leads, Call Me By Your Name is almost too much.
 Almost.